Scandinavian mile: Usage

 The mil is currently not used on road signs, and kilometre is the standard for most formal written distances.
 However, it is very common in colloquial speech, including 5 km, which is referred to in Swedish as "half a mil" (en halvmil).
 The mil has however not lost all formal uses.
 Various tax deductions, for example regarding distance travelled for business purposes, are measured in mil by the Swedish Tax Agency (Skatteverket).
-It is also used in the most common unit for measuring vehicle fuel consumption – "litres per mil" – and in second-hand car advertisements, where odometer readings are often quoted in mil though the car itself records kilometres.
+It is also used in the most common unit for measuring vehicle fuel consumption – "litres per mil" – and in Sweden in second-hand car advertisements, where odometer readings are often quoted in mil though the car itself records kilometres.